Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

 \section{Acknowledgements}

-This material is based upon work partially supported by the National Science Foundation (Awards \#1722822 and \#1750439), National Institutes of Health (Awards \#R01MH125740, \#R01MH096951, and \#U01MH116925), and BMW of North America.
+This material is based upon work partially supported by the National Science Foundation (Awards \#1722822 and \#1750439), National Institutes of Health (Awards \#R01MH125740, \#R01MH096951, and \#U01MH116925), BMW of North America, and Meta.
 PPL is partially supported by a Facebook PhD Fellowship and a Carnegie Mellon University's Center for Machine Learning and Health Fellowship.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, National Institutes of Health, BMW of North America, Facebook, or Carnegie Mellon University's Center for Machine Learning and Health, and no official endorsement should be inferred.
-We are extremely grateful to Alex Wilf, Arav Agarwal, Catherine Cheng, Chaitanya Ahuja, Dong Won Lee, Martin Ma, Peter Wu, Torsten Wortwein, Victoria Lin, Volkan Cirik, Yao-Hung Hubert Tsai, and Yiwei Lyu for helpful discussions and feedback on initial versions of this paper.
+We are extremely grateful to Alex Wilf, Arav Agarwal, Catherine Cheng, Chaitanya Ahuja, Daniel Fried, Dong Won Lee, Jack Hessel, Leena Mathur, Lenore Blum, Manuel Blum, Martin Ma, Peter Wu, Richard Chen, Ruslan Salakhutdinov, Santiago Benoit, Su Min Park, Torsten Wortwein, Victoria Lin, Volkan Cirik, Yao-Hung Hubert Tsai, Yejin Choi, Yiwei Lyu, Yonatan Bisk, and Youssouf Kebe for helpful discussions and feedback on initial versions of this paper.

 { }